Quantum affine Gelfand-Tsetlin bases and quantum toroidal algebra via K-theory of affine Laumon spaces: Abstract

 \section{Abstract}

 Laumon moduli spaces are certain smooth closures of the moduli spaces of maps from the projective line to the flag variety of $GL_n$.
-We construct the action of the quantum loop algebra $U_v(\textbf{L}\fsl_n)$ in the K-theory of Laumon spaces by certain natural correspondences.
-Also we construct the action of the quantum toroidal algebra \"{U}$_v(\widehat{\fsl}_n)$ in the K-theory of the affine version of Laumon spaces.
+We construct the action of the quantum loop algebra $U_v(\textbf{L}\fsl_n)$ in the $K$-theory of Laumon spaces by certain natural correspondences.
+Also we construct the action of the quantum toroidal algebra \"{U}$_v(\widehat{\fsl}_n)$ in the $K$-theory of the affine version of Laumon spaces.